-Scottish Highland beef is very lean so heat conducts quickly through the meat, this can toughen the protein so be careful not to overcook the meat.
+Our beef cooks about 30% faster than other beef, please be careful not to overcook your steaks, burgers or brats.
+Scottish Highland beef is very lean so heat conducts quickly through the meat, this can toughen the protein.
 If you’ve cooked buffalo or wild game this is very similar.

 We age our beef up to 14 days prior to packaging and highly recommend you trim any of the “rind” from your meat prior to cooking.
 This aging process enhances the flavor of the meat and makes it more tender but the rind can affect the flavor and end result of your meat.